UN checks Austria’s compliance with the Convention on the Rights of Persons with Disabilities

 Achitz: “Self-determination must mean that people with disabilities can also live in their own apartment if they want to.
 Or working.
 And if a 15-year-old with a leg amputation wants to swim, then he has to be able to do so, in this case with a swimming prosthesis.
 Even if it costs a lot of money, he has to get it.
 Anything else would not be inclusion, but discrimination.”

-According to Achitz, there is also a need for action in the field of education: “Parents of children with disabilities have to justify themselves again and again when their daughters and sons want to visit the local kindergarten, school or after-school club with their peers, but these are not geared to their needs.”
+According to Achitz, there is also a need for action in the field of education: “Parents of children with disabilities have to justify themselves once more and once more when their daughters and sons want to visit the local kindergarten, school or following-school club with their peers, but these are not geared to their needs.”

 Achitz emphasizes how important it is to take part in the state examination together with the monitoring committee, the Ombudsman for Disabled Persons and of course with representatives of the community such as the Council for Disabled Persons and Self-determined Living: “Together we will increase the pressure on politicians so that they can support the UN -BRK finally fully implemented in Austria.”